idcnys/jarvis/README.md

 * a virtual env create it with `python -m venv [name]` , activate it `env\Scripts\activate` then install the requirements `pip install -r requirements.txt`
 * if you face any kind of setup issue you can ask me in the [discussion](https://github.com/idcnys/jarvis/discussions) as well.

-##  After you have done everything your folder should look like this:
+##  After you have done everything your folder should look like this

 ```
 requirements.txt